 - Complimentary self-parking lot for easily coming and going as you please

-- And, of course, the classic DoubleTree walnut and chocolate chip cookie received when checking in
+- And, of course, the classic DoubleTree chocolate chip cookie (contains walnuts) received when checking in

 Convenient Location for Exploring Orange Beach and Gulf Shores, Alabama

 I’m sure many visitors will love the Island House Hotel’s beachfront location.
-I also found it extremely convenient for setting out to eat my way around Orange Beach and Gulf Shores.
+I also found it extremely convenient to set out to eat my way around Orange Beach and Gulf Shores.
 Take a look at the map to see all the fantastic dining within a short drive of the hotel!

 Things to Do in Orange Beach & Gulf Shores